Fall2024CS584/Project1/README.md

+Team Members:
+1. Badri Adusumalli A20530163
+2. Bhuvana Chandrika Natharga A20
+3. Santhosh

 ## 1. What does the model you have implemented do, and when should it be used?

 The model implemented is a **Linear Regression model with ElasticNet regularization**.
 ElasticNet is a regularized linear regression technique that combines **L1 (Lasso)** and **L2 (Ridge)** regularization.
 The primary purpose of this model is to **predict a continuous target variable** (regression tasks) based on a set of input features.